Gunbuster-Byte/Shelly/README.md

 # Shelly
-A small shell written in C
+A small shell written in C.